Marginal Revenue Formula | What is Marginal Revenue

-As you can see from our example, the marginal revenue definition is a pretty simply concept.
+As you can see from our example, the marginal revenue definition is a pretty simple concept.
 It does, however, have a huge influence over product pricing and production levels based on the manufacturer’s industry and product.

 For instance, in a truly competitive market place where manufacturers are selling mass-produced, homogenous products at the market price, the marginal revenue is equal to the market price.
 In other words, manufacturers of commodities with little differentiation will always sell their products at the market price because it’s a competitive market place.
 If they raise their prices, consumers will buy from one of their competitors.
-You can think this as a farmer who sells corn.
+You can think of this as a farmer who sells corn.
 The market sets the corn price each year.
 If he charges more than the market, consumers will purchase corn from his competitors because there is no difference between his product and theirs.

-The opposite is true in a low output or highly specialized industry.
+The opposite is true in low output or highly specialized industry.
 Since there are fewer product alternatives available, the production level of the company affects the selling price.
 In other words, less supply will increase demand and increase the willingness of consumers to pay higher prices.
-The company obviously has to keep the marginal revenue product inside the constraints of the price elasticity curve, but they can adjust their output and pricing structure to optimize their profitability.
+The company obviously has to keep the marginal revenue product inside the constraints of the price elasticity curve, but they can adjust their output and pricing structure to optimize its profitability.